IMU: Influence-guided Machine Unlearning: Methodology

-where $\gW_{\vtheta}(\vx, \vy)=2\pi_{\vtheta}(\vy|\vx)^\beta / \left(\pi_{\vtheta}(\vy|\vx)^\beta + \pi_{\texttt{ref}}(\vy|\vx)^\beta \right)$ is the adaptive smoothing weight, controlling the divergence speed in unlearning.
-NPO adaptively assigns weights to data points to help prevent catastrophic collapse in GA; however, \citet{fan2024simplicity} shows that NPO exhibits reference model bias, causing an uneven allocation of unlearning power. \algname instead uses explicitly estimated influence scores to guide the unlearning process.
-In this sense, \algname can be viewed as an influence-weighted counterpart to GA, offering a more direct and interpretable mechanism for prioritizing which data points to forget. \Cref{fig:npo} presents the class-wise forgetting on CIFAR-10.
-We can observe that the forget quality of NPO decreases to 2.37\% quickly and then stabilizes in later epochs, but it is accompanied by a continuous and rapid decline in model utility, from 92.01\% to 85.89\%.
-In contrast, the forget accuracy of \algname has decreased more slowly and has consistently maintained a high test accuracy around 92.60\%.
-Further comparisons in language tasks can be found in \textsection~\ref{sec:exp}, and divergence analysis can be found in the appendix.
+where $w_{\texttt{NPO},i}=2\pi_{\vtheta}(\vy|\vx)^\beta / \left(\pi_{\vtheta}(\vy|\vx)^\beta + \pi_{\texttt{ref}}(\vy|\vx)^\beta \right)$ is the adaptive smoothing weight, controlling the divergence speed.
+NPO adaptively assigns weights to data points to help prevent catastrophic collapse in GA; yet, \citet{fan2024simplicity} shows that NPO exhibits reference model bias, causing an uneven allocation of unlearning power. \algname instead uses explicitly estimated influence scores to guide unlearning.
+In this sense, \algname can be viewed as an influence-weighted counterpart to GA, offering a more direct and interpretable mechanism for prioritizing which data points to forget.